What did you do before creating your distillery and Green Room Gin?

 Can you tell us more about the distillery and your stills?

 The distillery is very small, situated in what used to be a design studio, so it has been quite a process adapting it.
-We have two stills - a 40L Copper Pot Still that produces our award-winning gin, and a 25L Turbo 500 that produces our vodka.
+We have two stills - a 100L Copper Pot Still that produces our eight multiple award-winning gins.
+All of our gins both combine botanicals in the compound and in the infusion basket directly above.
+We also have a 25L Column Still that produces our sustainable Revival Vodka by re-distilling our gin's heads and tails three times, before filtering it through charcoal three times.

 Can you tell us more about the botanicals you use?